boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > Maybe I can help keep that from turning into a flame-war with Das Frettchen.
 >
 > **Curé**: Invite sent.
+>
+> **anarcat**: Also, don't speak of the devil, he might appear!

-In principle, membership in a collective is open to anyone; in practice, however, the Collective has a preference for those who lack their own resources, and for those who can be indoctrinated into the Collective's communist values.
+In principle, membership in a collective is open to anyone; in practice, however, the Collective has a preference for those who lack their own resources, and for those who can be indoctrinated into the Collective's anarchist-communist values.
-For this reason, they preferrentialy recruit from the ranks of Fall infugees, and from the unprivileged and oppressed at the fringes of other societies.
+For this reason, they preferentially recruit from the ranks of Fall infugees, and from the unprivileged and oppressed at the fringes of other societies.

-The Collective does usually make an attempt to verify a new member's identity and check their history, checking relevant reputation scores and verifying brainprint scans when possible (if a record exists, and if the new member consents).
+The Collective does usually make an attempt to verify a new member's identity and to check their history, checking relevant reputation scores and verifying brainprint scans when possible (if a record exists, and if the new member consents).
 Members are rarely rejected outright.
-Instead, new members undergo a short probationary period; those with solid circle-A reputations are put through a shorter probation, while those with "red flags" (or entirely without records) are subject to a longer probationary period.
+Instead, new members undergo a short probationary period; those with solid circle-A reputations are put through a shorter probation, while those with "red flags" (or those who lack records) are subject to a longer probationary period.

+They also conduct screening for Exsurgent infection; when new members arrive in physical form, they are also checked for physical infection, and for dangerous or proscribed technologies.

 > **plasmage**: OK, question: if they'll take any random wash-out sight-unseen, how is infiltrating these people hard?
 >